-XXV.
+XXIV.
 RESIGNATIONS

 If an officer resigns prior to the completion of his/her term of office, he/she must submit a letter of resignation to the Chair.
-Not less than thirty (30) days after receipt of the letter of resignation, the Chair shall appoint, with the advice and consent of the Board of Directors, a replacement until the next scheduled Annual Meeting.
+Not less than thirty (30) days after receipt of the letter of resignation, the Chair shall appoint, with the advice and consent of the Board of Directors, a replacement until the next scheduled annual election.
 If a regional representative resigns, he/she must submit a letter of resignation to the Chair.
 A special election shall be held within the region for a replacement not less than thirty (30) days after receipt of the letter of resignation.
-The special election shall be coordinated and supervised by the Membership Committee.
+The special election shall be coordinated and supervised by the Secretary

-Revised 12/21
+Approved <<XX DATE>>